 Active Monitoring

-It involves simulating VoIP traffic, where test calls are generated to measure and assess the quality of the call by identifying metrics like jitter, latency, packet loss, and MOS score.
+It involves simulating VoIP traffic by generating test calls to measure and assess call quality, focusing on metrics such as jitter, latency, packet loss, and MOS score.
 This type of monitoring helps in evaluating performance and troubleshooting.

 Passively Monitoring